leeannray/Whisper-App/README.md

 # Whisper-App: Waiting Place

-Whisper-ma-phone: a react and redux social app for kids.
+Whisper: a react and redux social app for kids.

-Today is your day.
+"Whisper-ma-phone"--Dr. Seuss

 # This app covers:

 Building websites using MERN stack
 Image Uploading
 Creating APIs in Node js